 - Severe muscle spasms

-- Some symptoms associated with autism spectrum disorder
+- Any of the following conditions associated with autism spectrum disorder:

 Consumption is only allowed in private residences, and is not permitting in public under any circumstance.